An Intellectual Conception of Desire

 To this characterization, it is necessary to add that

-• knowledge about ethical matters is knowledge of what is "good" (ἀγαθός) and what is "bad" (κακός)
+• knowledge about ethical matters is knowledge of what is good and what is bad

-Further, given Socratic Intellectualism, it follows that
+Further, given the truth of Socrates' intellectual understanding of desire, it follows that

 Perseus Digital Library: